nishgaba-ai/greendeck_assignment/readme.md

-#Python script that can fetch latest news headlines from Hindustantimes Latest news
+**Python script that can fetch latest news headlines from Hindustantimes Latest new**

-Follow these simple steps to extract the news :-
+**Follow these simple steps to extract the news :-**

 1. Open terminal
 2. Clone the repository: